 - Articles should be written in third-person narrative, (First-person narrative will be considered at editor’s discretion.)

-- Digital photos are preferred, but color prints are acceptable.
+- If photos are included with your article, they must be submitted as digital files.
 The NTOA reserves the right to crop photos.
 All photos must include captions keyed to photo file name.

 - Digital photos must be a minimum of 300 dpi resolution (600 dpi is preferred) and at least 3 x 5 inches (8 x 10 inches preferred).
 The size should be as close to 1mb as possible.
 Use a 3-megapixel or higher camera on the best-quality .jpg or .tif setting.
 Photos embedded in Word or PowerPoint files, or images copied from the Internet are unacceptable and cannot be used.